s-ccs/2025_MSc_EEG_artifacts_simulation/report/typst-template/thesis.typ

 // Fill me with the Abstract
-#let abstract = "The data recorded in a study using electroencephalography (EEG) also contains unwanted signals, called 'artifacts', which must be removed in a preprocessing step before analyzing the data.
+#let abstract = "The data recorded in a study using electroencephalography (EEG) also contains unwanted signals, called 'artifacts', which must be removed in a preprocessing step before the data can be analyzed.
 The tools and methods developed for this purpose can be tested by means of applying the preprocessing to a dataset and comparing the result with the expected output.
-In order to avoid the disadvantages associated with using real data from recordings, researchers often simulate data containing known EEG and artifact components.
+However, there is a lack of suitable datasets, and researchers are often missing knowledge of the ground truth or have specific ground truth requirements that the real study may not fulfil.
+Thus, using real recorded data for this purpose is not always ideal.
+Instead, researchers often decide to simulate data containing EEG and artifact components that correspond to their requirements.

-However, current tools for artifact simulation do not completely eliminate the dependency on real datasets, are less flexible and difficult to reproduce.
-This thesis describes the first steps towards modelling these artifacts based on their origin and properties and simulating them in a flexible, extensible and reproducible manner.
+Current tools and techniques for artifact simulation still depend on real datasets, are difficult to reproduce and are often based in proprietary software.
+This thesis describes the first steps towards modelling these artifacts based on their origin and properties and simulating them in an extensible and reproducible manner, keeping the simulation method open-source.
+In particular, the artifacts selected for simulation include the eye movement artifact, power line noise and slow drifts.
+The implementation of this simulation is designed to be compatible with and eventually integrated into an existing open-source EEG simulation library, UnfoldSim.jl.
   "

 // Fill me with acknowledgments